phknestel/cvat-PDMS/README.md

 # Added Features

-Project developed in cooperation between Medical MI and TUM to improve the CVAT program for medical imaging by following features and prevent errors.
+Project developed in cooperation between Hera MI and TUM to improve the CVAT program for medical imaging by following features and prevent errors.

 ## Features:
 - Warn the user when the directory (Series) is changed